diballesteros/blog-posts/how-to-easily-add-dark-mode-to-a-react-app.md

     - react
 ---

-## How to easily add dark mode to a React app
+### Introduction

 One of the most common UX requirements for an app is to add a way to toggle a dark mode for the user.
 Using React and just plain ol’ CSS this is easily achieved!
 This article assumes you have a basic understanding of React hooks.

 Typically you would want to set the dark mode colors throughout the entire app to affect various different colors.

 In standard CSS there exist [CSS variables](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties).
 We can use these to change the colors of our entire app!

 ### Code-along